TravisWheelerLab/drug-sniffer/site/README.md

 documentation and also move it to the correct location in the repo.
 Then, you can commit all changes and push (or submit a pull request).

+You must have [Sphinx](http://sphinx-doc.org) installed for the build script to work.